 Factors for Website Ranking

 There is a tremendous number of factors that contribute to a website’s overall success.
-But the fact is that no single expert outside of Google can definitively tell you that they know the secret ranking.
+But the fact is that no single expert outside of Google can definitively tell you that they know the secret to ranking.
 Search engines change their algorithms multiple times a year to continuously upgrade the quality of search results they deliver, and for obvious reasons they do not publish documentation of what factors and weightings they use.

 However, as the difference between ranking on page one or not can be worth millions of dollars, the area of SEO is becoming quite developed with the emergence of the title, expert SEO consultant.
 Though a guidebook for guaranteed ranking on Google does not exist, there is a set of SEO standard best practices which if followed will deliver a reasonable expectation for ranking improvements.